 “I never subscribed to alternative medicines, and won’t advise anyone to do so.
-Until proven effective with at least 70 percent success rate, then one could consider it.
+Until proven effective with at least a 70 per cent success rate, then one could consider it.
 For now, it is chemotherapy, and nothing else,” she said.

 Although the side effects of chemotherapy can be unpleasant, the effectiveness of the treatment far outweighs the pains it causes.

 Describing chemotherapy as crazy, Wokoma explained that she lost her hair, became very dark from her crown to her nails, and battled low blood level, low immune system, appetite loss, stooling, constipation, weakness, and restlessness.